AvaTestsCarlos/JSONValidationPoC/README.md

 # JSONValidationPoC
-Repo separado para la PoC
+Repo used for JSON file Validation PoC using GitHub Actions.